Musician was obsessed with serial killers before murdering teenager, court hears

 A musician obsessed with serial killers was acting out his warped fantasies when he brutally murdered a teenage girl, a court heard.

-Cody Ackland, 24, who was a guitarist with local indie band Rakuda, was leading a double life and had a secret morbid fascination with serial killers.
+Cody Ackland, 24, who was a guitarist with local indie band Rakuda, was leading a double life and had a secret morbid fascination with serial killers, particular US murderer Ted Bundy.

 The car valet was unknown to the police when he bludgeoned 18-year-old Bobbi-Anne McLeod with a claw hammer.